 If you’re searching for new low carb keto chicken lunch ideas, look no further than this keto chicken curry and salad recipe.
 It’s an easy keto recipe to make with common ingredients and only takes about 10 minutes to throw together (when you use leftover cooked chicken).
 Serve it in lettuce cups and you’ve got a simple keto meal that tastes delicious.

-How to make keto chicken salad
+How to make keto chicken curry and salad

-Many chicken salad recipes are already keto friendly, since they’re typically a blend of chopped chicken, mayonnaise, and small amounts of veggies (like celery or onions) – none of which pack in excessive carbs.
+Many chicken salad recipes are already keto-friendly since they’re typically a blend of chopped chicken, mayonnaise, and small amounts of veggies (like celery or onions) – none of which pack in excessive carbs.
 However, a lot of curry chicken salad recipes contain raisins or other fruit like grapes, which is a no-go for the keto diet.

 For this curried version, we’re leaving out the fruit but still packing in a lot of flavor.
 To make this, here’s what you’ll need:

 - Green onions